johncai117/gatsby-tutorial-done/README.md

-# gatsby-tutorial-done
+# Gatsby Tutorial
-Learning Gatsby and replicating the steps
+Learning Gatsby in order to build my website.

+Follow the instructions at https://www.gatsbyjs.com/tutorial/